Abergele rail disaster

-The Abergele rail disaster, which took place near Abergele, North Wales, in August 1868, was the worst railway disaster in Great Britain up till then.
+The Abergele rail disaster took place near Abergele, North Wales, in August 1868.
+At the time, it was the worst railway disaster to have occurred in Great Britain.

-The Irish Mail train was on its way from London to Holyhead, when a complicated shunting operation caused the derailment of a goods train at Llanddulas, the nearest sidings to Abergele, blocking the main line.
-In the confusion, a brake-van and six wagons loaded with paraffin were left uncoupled on a gradient leading down to Abergele, and a collision with other carriages caused it to run downhill into the path of the Irish Mail, exploding on impact.
+The Irish Mail train was on its way from London to Holyhead.
+At Llanddulas—the nearest sidings to Abergele—a complicated shunting operation was blocking the main line.
+In the confusion a brake-van and six wagons loaded with paraffin were left uncoupled on a gradient leading down to Abergele.
+A collision with other wagons caused these to run downhill into the path of the Irish Mail train, the casks of paraffin bursting on impact and catching fire, engulfing the passenger train.

-Flames and smoke made rescue impossible, and 33 people died in the crash, some of them burned beyond recognition.
-The inquest blamed the two brakemen on the goods train, who had failed to secure the wagons individually, as well as the stationmaster at Llanddulas who was supervising the operation.
+Flames and smoke made rescue impossible and 33 people died in the crash, some of them burned beyond recognition.
+The inquest blamed the two brakemen on the goods train, who had failed to properly secure the wagons, as well as the stationmaster at Llanddulas who was supervising the operation.
 The Board of Trade also strongly criticised the London and North Western Railway for poor practices.